orion-rs/orion-fuzz/README.md

 cargo install --force honggfuzz --vers 0.5.51
 ```

-By default the master branch of orion is used for fuzzing.
+By default, the master branch of orion is used for fuzzing.
 If another version needs to be fuzzed, specify the version
 in the `Cargo.toml` accordingly.

 Some fuzzing targets use [sodiumoxide](https://github.com/sodiumoxide/sodiumoxide) to cross-verify results.
 Any target